 • maximum 300 grams of carbohydrates.

-The amount of liquid for them is the same, and is up to 1.5 liters of purified water without gas.
+The amount of liquid for them is the same, and amounts to up to 1.5 liters of purified water without gas.
 Other drinks are not included.
 But the main difference between the diets of men and women is the goal they pursue.
-For men, it is important to lower cholesterol levels, and the women's diet focuses on lowering blood sugar.
-If speak about daily rate calories, it is 2300 Kcal for men and up to 2200 Kcal for the fairer sex.
+For men, it is important to reduce cholesterol levels, and women's diet is focused on lowering blood sugar.
+If speak about daily norm calories, it is 2300 Kcal for men and up to 2200 Kcal for the fairer sex.

 Permitted and prohibited products

-A specific list of foods that can or cannot be eaten in the first and subsequent weeks after the attack will be given by the attending physician.
-Consultation with a dietitian will be mandatory as different patients react and digest the same food differently.
-The specialist will say what should not be eaten, and what dishes should be emphasized.
-To normalize the work of the heart vessels, the menu is based on dishes that provide the body with calcium, potassium, magnesium, various vitamins and useful microelements...
-At first, it is recommended to use only vegetarian soups that are easy to prepare and digest.
+Your doctor will give you a specific list of foods that you can or cannot eat in the first and subsequent weeks after an attack.
+Consultation with a nutritionist will be mandatory since different patients react and digest the same food differently.
+The specialist will tell you what you shouldn’t eat and what dishes to focus on.
+To normalize the functioning of the heart vessels, the menu is based on dishes that will provide the body with calcium, potassium, magnesium, various vitamins and useful microelements.
+For starters, it is recommended to use only vegetarian soups that are easy to prepare and digest.
 The basis will be vegetables.
 It is better not to cook them in meat broths.

 During the recovery period after a heart attack, the menu consists of:

-• various cereals that are cooked with a small amount of salt and sugar;
+• various cereals, which are cooked with a small amount of salt and sugar;

 • low-fat varieties of cheese, dairy and fermented milk products;